 I have a very specific routine when it comes to this planning process, too.
 As soon as I’ve clicked that all important book button (and possibly punched the air a few times), I immediately mark it on the whiteboard planner in my office, in capital red letters.

-Nothing else in my life gets the uppercase treatment or this most urgent of colors – not even weddings or funerals, let alone deadlines or meetings.
+Nothing else in my life gets the uppercase treatment or this most urgent of colours – not even weddings or funerals, let alone deadlines or meetings.